A nearly-neutral biallelic Moran model with biased mutation and linear and quadratic selection: The boundary-mutation Moran model and diffusion approximations

 \subsection{Conceptual introduction to the boundary-mutation Moran model}

+The Moran model was introduced as a model for genetic drift \citep{Mora58a, Mora58b, Mora62}.
+It assumes a monoecious, haploid population of $N$ individuals with alleles of a focal and non-focal type.
+At each step, a randomly chosen individual is replaced by the offspring of another randomly chosen individual.
+This system induces a tridiagonal transition matrix with absorbing states $0$ and $N$.
+With mutation, the process can always 'escape' the boundary states as well as drift into them, so the boundaries formally become partially reflecting \citep[][chapt.~2.2]{Karl75}.
+With the decoupled Moran model \citep{Baak08}, mutation, directional selection, and drift are parameterized as separate processes.
+All the above Moran models are equivalent to finite state birth-death processes with appropriate boundary conditions \citep[][chapt.~4]{Karl75}.

-With the decoupled Moran model \citep{Baak08}, mutation, selection, and drift are parameterized as separate processes.
-With pure drift, \ie\ without selection, and with a constant population size $N$ the equilibrium distribution of a sample (without replacement) of size $M$ (with $M\leq N$) is a beta-binomial distribution and the probability of obtaining a certain number of focal alleles $z$ in a biallelic setting becomes:
+With pure drift and mutation, \ie\ without selection, and with a constant population size $N$ the equilibrium distribution of a sample (without replacement) of size $M$ (with $M\leq N$) is a beta-binomial distribution and the probability of obtaining a certain number of focal alleles $z$ in a biallelic setting becomes:

 where the scaled rate $\beta\theta$ is the mutation rate towards the focal allele (with $\theta$ denoting the mutation rate, $\beta$ the bias) and $(1-\beta)\theta$ the mutation rate away from it.